garg-shubhika/guide-explanations/Kubernetes/Architecture.md

   - **Scheduler**: Assigns pods to nodes based on resource availability and other constraints.
 It plays a critical role in optimizing cluster performance and maintaining workload balance.

   - **Controller Manager**: Ensures that the desired state of objects in the cluster matches the actual state.
+It runs controller loops that continuously watch the cluster's state and take actions to ensure that the actual state matches the desired state specified by users or system defaults.

   - **etcd**: A distributed key-value store that stores the cluster's configuration data and state.